-Smart home selling includes finding the best service and value but it gets tricky when you’re trying to find the most affordable route.
-Some sellers want to avoid paying commission but the alternative offering a “fee” offer much less value and can cost more.
-Avoiding commission sounds like a way to save but the alternatives are misleading.
-The companies offering an “alternative” to paying commission charge a “fee” and that’s were the difference is.
-The main thing to consider is “fees” are paid upfront and “commission” is only charged when your home sells.
+Smart home selling includes finding the best service and value but it gets tricky when you’re also trying to find the most affordable route.
+Some sellers want to avoid paying commission but the alternative options, offering to charge only a “fee,” provide very little value and can end up costing more.
+Paying a “fee” rather than “commission” sounds smart but it’s misleading.
+The companies offering an “alternative” to paying commission charge a “fee” and that’s were you need to look closer.

 Value – the worth of something in terms of the amount of other things for which it can be exchanged or in terms of some medium of exchange.